Thuillier Paris

 Thuillier Paris, formerly known as Thuillier Chemisier, is a French fashion house created by the master shirtmaker Robert Thuillier in 1930.
 Also dubbed the "shirtmaker of Presidents", thanks to its several years serving at the Elysee Palace, this house has been fully active for two generations before being temporarily closed for a period of 13 years.
-In 2011, the heirs decided to relaunch the fashion house.
+In 2022, a French tailor decided to buy the inactive brand from the heirs.

 Robert Thuillier

 Robert Thuillier was born in Paris in 1894.
 From the age of six, he was raised by his mother; she worked for Parisian couturiers, in particular doing hems of shirts.
 Thuillier accompanied his mother to work and helped her with different tasks.
 He drew the attention of a master shirtmaker who decided to take the young Thuillier under his wing and taught him to become a master shirtmaker.
 Robert mastered the techniques of designing shirts, and was hired by the luxury house Amos Sulka & Company.
 He was a cutter in this house before he was called up for World War I.

 After World War I, Thuillier resumed his position at Amos Sulka & Company where he quickly rose through the ranks until he became responsible for the whole team of cutters in the Parisian workshops.
 During this time, he trained a large number of cutters of the next generation.

 In 1930, Thuillier left Amos Sulka & Company to set up his own business, Thuillier Chemisier.
 He opened his first boutique on rue de Marignan, in the 8th arrondissement of Paris.
 This was a prestigious location, and Thuillier knew that it could help him draw the attention of a demanding clientele, accustomed to high-quality designs.

 In the boutique, he was assisted not only by his sons, Jacques, René and André, but also by his wife Gabrielle, who was trained in dressmaking.
 In those days, the family worked in the workshop located in the back room of the store.
 In 1938, following several years of activity and after receiving his new certificate of "chemisier créateur", Robert Thuillier decided to move out and chose a more discrete location.
 His new boutique was located on the upper floor of a building at 21 rue Galilée in the 8th arrondissement.

 The years following World War II were challenging for Thuillier Chemisier.
 In the 1950s, Thuillier dismissed personnel, including his sons Jacques and René.
 His sons ultimately found work at Korrigan, before being employed by Lacoste.
 Some years later, André was laid off as well, and went to work at Washington Tremlett, another shirtmaker where he had served as cutter for three years.

 At the beginning of the 1960s, Thuillier entrusted the management of the business to his son André.
 Thuillier died in 1969.